 - For a gluten-free version, I think this would be wonderful made with wild rice.
 Keep in mind, the cooking time will be longer, and the ratio of liquid may be different (refer to the package for more instruction).

-- For a vegan version, use olive oil instead of butter and skip the browning part.
+- For a vegan version, use 2 tablespoons olive oil instead of butter and skip the browning part.
 I recommend cooking the mushrooms for a little longer, until some browned bits get stuck to the bottom of the pan (then deglazing with vegetable stock), to develop the lost flavor from not having browned butter.

 - The provided nutrition information does not include any added sodium from seasoning to taste, any optional ingredients, and it does not take brands into account.
 Feel free to calculate it yourself using this calculator or by adding the recipe to Yummly.